mucherino/teaching/GPU/intro_ssp.md

 ### Launching the kernel

-From the main C function (running on CPU), it's the following line of code that will launch the kernel:
+From the main C function (running on CPU), it's the following line of code that launches the kernel:

 	ssp_on_gpu<<<nblocks,nthreads>>>(n,set_gpu,sum_gpu);